DiegoViqueira/Qustodiio/README.md

-# Qustodiio
+# Qustodio
 	Test for Qustodio

+	client-server OOP application in C++.
+The client is in charge of analyzing router logs and sending questionable activitiestothe server.
+	The server application will receive those reports from many clients simultaneouslyand store them in memory to process them later.

 ### Prerequisites
   - GCC > 5